taektay/ee106/docs/lab2.rst

   roslaunch gazero_ros empty_world.launch

 To ideally exit or terminate Gazebo you should use the window terminating button.
-In many cases such as you close the terminal or Gazebo is not responding, you can execute in a separate terminal,
+In many cases, such as closing the terminal or if Gazebo is not responding, you can terminate properly in a separate terminal,

 .. code-block:: bash

   sudo killall gzserver
   sudo killall gzclient

-then create a ros subscriber and try to collect the data from the raw pointcloud and check distances

-and a new one,
+To spawn the Jackal robot inside the simulator world, we will initialize a launch file and we will save it inside the ``ee104s23/launch`` folder.
+Specifically, create a file,

 .. code-block:: html
   <launch>